-The following table shows the time periods after the balance sheet date during which contractual payments, presented on an undiscounted basis, are due to be made.
-These payments include, inter alia, interest payments computed using contractual rates (for fixed rate instruments) and rates prevalent at the balance sheet date (for floating rate instruments), in respect of the Group's and the Corporation's non-derivative and derivative financial liabilities which are due to be paid.
+The following table shows the time periods after the end of the reporting period during which contractual payments, presented on an undiscounted basis, are due to be made.
+These payments include, inter alia, interest payments computed using contractual rates (for fixed rate instruments) and rates prevalent at the end of the reporting period (for floating rate instruments), in respect of the Group's and the Corporation's non-derivative and derivative financial liabilities which are due to be paid.